LaoshuBaby/gist-dictionary/docs/README.md

 - **Responses**:
   - `200`: Update successful.
   - `404`: Entry not found on the server.
-  - `403`: Server refused to update due to an unknown version.
+  - `409`: Server refused to update due to an unknown version.
-  - `405`: Attempt to update a historical version.
+  - `403`: Attempt to update a historical version.
-  - `407`: Attempt to update a future version.
+  - `417`: Attempt to update a future version.
   - `***`: Invalid JSON format in the request.
 - **Optional Parameter**:
   - If `--future` is set to `True`, warnings are ignored, and blank versions can be created to bridge the gap between the server and the specified version.

 #### `DELETE /entry/update/[id]`
 - Delete an entry by its ID.
 Must include the latest version in the request.
+  - `404`: Entry not found on the server.
+  - `401`: Entry creation failed (no permission or locked).
+  - `400`: Server refused for an unknown reason.
 ---

 ## Notes